Linguistic relativity: Parameters

 Lakoff concluded that many of Whorf's critics had criticized him using novel definitions of linguistic relativity, rendering their criticisms moot.

 Refinements

 Researchers such as Boroditsky, Choi, Majid, Lucy and Levinson believe that language influences thought in more limited ways than the broadest early claims.
 Researchers examine the interface between thought (or cognition), language and culture and describe the relevant influences.
 They use experimental data to back up their conclusions.
 Kay ultimately concluded that "[the] Whorf hypothesis is supported in the right visual field but not the left".
 His findings show that accounting for brain lateralization offers another perspective.

 Behavior-centered research

-Recent studies have also taken the "behavior centered" approach, which starts by comparing behavior across linguistic groups and then searches for causes for that behavior in the linguistic system.
-In an early example of this approach, Whorf attributed the occurrence of fires at a chemical plant to the workers' use of the word 'empty' to describe the barrels containing only explosive vapors.
+Recent studies have also used a "behavior-based" method, which starts by comparing behavior across linguistic groups and then searches for causes for that behavior in the linguistic system.
+In an early example of this method, Whorf attributed the occurrence of fires at a chemical plant to the workers' use of the word 'empty' to describe barrels containing only explosive vapors.